What is the best way to minimise your costs and carbon footprint.

 We drive a Tesla model 3 standard range with 70kW battery and a 7kW home EV charger linked to our solar panels.

 Our example driver is intelligent and plugs his car every day for a top up charge.
-He plugs in on Saturday and uses an EO Mini Pro Solar to identify excess solar generation.
-His home solar system produces and excess generation of 30kW over the weekend and this tops up his Tesla.
+He plugs in on Saturday and uses an EO Mini Pro Solar to identify solar generation.
+His home solar system produces and generation of 30kW over the weekend and this tops up his Tesla.

 He then goes to work every day and plugs in everyday when he returns from work.
 He uses around 3kW of the homes battery before the grid supplements the electricity.
 He plugs in on Friday but schedules’ his smart home solar charger to turn on when the sun shines on Saturday.